Wedding of Theodore Weld and Angelina Grimké: The inauguration of Pennsylvania Hall

-The date of the wedding, May 14, was chosen to coincide with the inauguration of abolitionism's great new venue, Pennsylvania Hall, which opened the same day.
-It was a beautiful building in downtown Philadelphia, where (Quaker) abolitionism in the United States had started.
-Taking place in the building were the first Anti-Slavery Convention of American Women, the annual meeting of the Pennsylvania Anti-Slavery Society, which had built the building, and an initial meeting to found a National Requited Labor Association, which promoted purchase of goods produced by paid, not enslaved workers.
+The date of the wedding, May 14, was chosen to coincide with the inauguration of a new abolitionist venue, Pennsylvania Hall, which opened the same day.
+Pennsylvania Hall was a building in downtown Philadelphia, where (Quaker) abolitionism in the United States had started.
+Taking place in the building were the first Anti-Slavery Convention of American Women; the annual meeting of the Pennsylvania Anti-Slavery Society, which had built the building; and an initial meeting to found a National Requited Labor Association, which promoted purchase of goods produced by paid workers.
 The first free produce store in the country was opened in one of the four storefronts on the ground floor of Pennsylvania Hall.
 Another held the editorial office of John Greenleaf Whittier's newspaper, the Pennsylvania Freeman, another an abolitionist reading room, and the fourth the Pennsylvania Anti-Slavery Society's office.
 The well-lit main hall held 3,000.
-This was a grand day for the American abolitionist movement.